ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ### Deeply Reactive State

 If you pass an array, or object to `$state` it becomes a deeply reactive [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-This lets Svelte perform granular updates when you read or write properties.
+This lets Svelte perform granular updates when you read or write properties and avoid mutating the state directly.

 For example, changing `editor.content` is going to update the UI in every place where `editor.content` is used: